carpentries/maintainer-onboarding/_episodes/05-communicate-advisors.md

 > the Curriculum Team for support and assistance.
 {: .callout}

-Once the Curriculum Advisory Committee for your lesson is convened, you can tag them in on an issue using their team name.
-The CAC chair will be watching the repository and responsible for serving as a liaison with the curriculum's Maintainers.
+You can tag in your Curriculum Advisory Committee on an issue in your lesson repository using their team name (e.g. "@datacarpentry/curriculum-advisors-astronomy" or "@LibraryCarpentry/curriculum-advisors").
+The CAC chair is responsible for watching the repository and serving as a liaison with the curriculum's Maintainers.
-Each Curriculum Advisory Committee will also have a public TopicBox list, where Maintainers and other community members can bring issues for consideration.
+Each Curriculum Advisory Committee also has a public TopicBox list, where Maintainers and other community members can bring issues for consideration.
+More information about each CAC, including mailing list and GitHub repositories, is available on the [Curriculum Advisors homepage](https://carpentries.org/curriculum-advisors/).

 > ## Which strategy?
 (5 minutes)
 > Match the issue with the correct strategy for resolving it.